-This section identifies how to prepare and submit your response to this competitive solicitation.
-By responding to this competitive solicitation, consultants acknowledge having read and understood the entire competitive solicitation and accepting all information contained within.
+This section identifies how to prepare and submit your submittal for this Request for Qualifications.
+By responding to this Request for Qualifications and submitting a submittal, consultants acknowledge having read and understood the entire Request for Qualifications and accept all information contained within this Request for Qualifications.